Ceanothus griseus 'Horizontalis'

 A very dense, low growing shrub with dark green glossy foliage that discourages weeds; a prolific bloomer,beautiful indigo blue flower clusters add color in the spring; perfect for border edges and rock gardens

 Yankee Point is bathed in stunning cymes of indigo star-shaped flowers with blue overtones along the branches from late spring to early summer.
-It has attractive dark green foliage.
+It has attractive dark green evergreen foliage.
 The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Yankee Point is a dense multi-stemmed evergreen shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.